Informatievlaanderen/VSDS-LDESProcessors/nifi-ldes-version-materialisation-processor/README.md

 # Apache NiFi LDES version materialisation processor

-This processor turns a versioned LDES stream into an unversion LDES stream.
+This processor turns a versioned LDES stream into an unversioned LDES stream.

 # Build the NAR file (Jar for NiFi)
 ```